karelz/karelz.github.io/_includes/mock_interviews.md

 Verify solution on computer.
 Talk with your friends about it, discuss options - their pros and cons.

+Check out tips from Microsoft recruiters: [How to ace a technical interview at Microsoft](https://news.microsoft.com/life/how-to-ace-a-technical-interview-at-microsoft).

 I personally expect from candidates:

 * Knowledge of basic data structures and their algorithms like working with strings, lists, binary trees, basic graph algorithms (search), basic sorting.
 * Ability to understand and analyze problems, identify the right basic data structures and algorithms in them.
 * Basic O-notation cost analysis of algorithms and solutions.
+* Adaptability.
+Passion for technology, coding and solving problems.
+Ability to retrospect and learn from your past projects - successes and failures.
+Honesty with yourself and others.
+Desire to get better and grow (at your own pace).
+Being a team player.

 ### Book recommendation